rvbug/mlops/README.md

 Why another repo - It is my way of giving it back to the commuinity - especially beginners who are lost as I was

 ## Pre-requisites
+(Feel free to select what you are comfortable with - these are my options only and I feel the technology & tools chooses you ;)
-Before starting, some pre-requisites are
+Before starting, some pre-requisites are :-

 - `git & github` - No kidding!!
 -  `mlops Repo` on Github  - Repository to version your code